fhoedemakers/PicoDebugProbeVsCodeConfig/README.md

 When using WSL2 (Windows Subsystem for Linux) with the probe attached to your usb device you need to do these additional steps:

-Restart wsl from a command prompt for the udev settings to become in effect:
+Restart wsl from a Windows command prompt for the udev settings to become in effect:

 ```cmd
 wsl --shutdown